-FOMO and FUD are two such expressions that have become excessively common and relatable among crypto users.
-Although born out of the same emotion – “FEAR,” the meaning of both these words are quite different in their meaning.
+FOMO and FUD are two expressions that have become excessively common and relatable among crypto traders.
+Although born out of the same emotion – “FEAR,” the meanings of both these words are quite different in their meaning.

 What Does FOMO Mean In Crypto?

-The slang FOMO stands for “Fear of Missing Out” which is commonly used in the context of the crypto market or stock trading in general.
-The expression is used to refer to the feeling of anxiety and fear for missing a potentially lucrative investment or trading opportunity.
+The slang FOMO stands for “Fear of Missing Out” which is commonly used in the context of cryptocurrencies or stocks.
+The expression is used to refer to the feeling of anxiety and fear of missing a potentially lucrative investment or trading opportunity.